How to Get Rid of Rats in Your Garden or Ornamental Landscape

 How to Tell if Rat Burrow is Still Active

-• An inactive rat burrow will often have leaves, spider webs, or other debris covering or surrounding the entrance.
-If you find are uncertain if a tunnel is still active then barely cover it with plant debris then check the next day to see if it has moved.
-If so, then this may indicate a rat is actively visiting this site.
-These burrows are not active should be filled in with soil and flattened with your hand or a shovel so rats cannot reuse them.
+• An inactive rat burrow often has leaves, spider webs, or other debris covering or surrounding the entrance.
+If you are uncertain if a tunnel is still active, barely cover it with plant debris, then check the next day to see if it has moved.
+If so, this may indicate a rat is actively visiting this site.
+These inactive burrows should be filled with soil and flattened with your hand or a shovel so rats cannot reuse them.

 Where Do Rats Nests in Gardens and Ornamental Landscapes